jara001/f1tenth-rules/rules_v3.md

 - You can't hinder the opponents from detecting your car, e.g., using materials/colors to adjust the car reflectivity.
 - While on the track, the car MUST occupy a square-shaped space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
 Usually, this is achieved by placing a 12x12x20cm box on top of the car at its back.<!--Replace `While` with `At all times`-->
-    - The box should be made of LiDAR perceivable material (e.g., cardboard) and not be reflective.<!--it should be reflective, right?-->
+    - The box should be made of LiDAR perceivable material (e.g., cardboard).
     - As long as the object results in the desired LiDAR signature, the object can have any additional aeorodynamic shapes added like fins, wings, etc.
     - The box maybe of any color as long as it is easily perceivable by the LiDARs of the other cars.
-- There has to be a free USB-A connector on the car computer to be used during the competition. <!--for what?
-T2V is optional and teams must bring it.
-They can decide on their own, how they connect it-->

 ## Competition Area